Functional ultrasound imaging: 4D functional ultrasound imaging

+4D functional ultrasound imaging (4D fUS) means fUS imaging of a 3D region of the brain over time.

-Some researchers conducted 4D functional ultrasound imaging of whole-brain activity in rodents.
+Some researchers conducted 4D fUS of whole-brain activity in rodents.
 Currently, two different technological solutions are proposed for the acquisition of 3D and 4D fUS data, each with its own advantages and drawbacks.
 The first is a tomographic approach based on motorized translation of linear probes.
 This approach proved to be a successful method for several applications such as 3D retinotopic mapping in the rodent brain and 3D tonotopic mapping of the auditory system in ferrets.
 The second approach relies on high frequency 2D matrix array transducer technology coupled with a high channel count electronic system for fast 3D imaging.
 To counterbalance the intrinsically poor sensitivity of matrix elements, they devised a 3D multiplane-wave scheme with 3D spatiotemporal encoding of transmit signals using Hadamard coefficients.
 For each transmission, the backscattered signals containing mixed echoes from the different plane waves are decoded using the summation of echoes from successive receptions with appropriate Hadamard coefficients.
 This summation enables the synthetic building of echoes from a virtual individual plane wave transmission with a higher amplitude.
 Finally, they perform coherent compounding beamforming of decoded echoes to produce 3D ultrasonic images and apply a spatiotemporal clutter filter separating blood flow from tissue motion to compute a power Doppler volume, which is proportional to the cerebral blood volume.